awslabs/sagemaker-hyperpod-usage-report/README.md

 **Notes**
 - Before install the operator through helm chart, make sure the [HyperPod Usage Report cloudformation stack](hyperpod-usage-report-sagemaker-hyperpod-usage-report-696fkl4tl) is completed.
+- A pre-existing namespace `$USAGE_REPORT_OPERATOR_NAME` is required to install the helm chart (check with `kubectl get namspaces`).
+If you don't have it yet, please refer to [prerequisite](https://github.com/awslabs/sagemaker-hyperpod-usage-report?tab=readme-ov-file#prerequisites) to create namespace.
 - When uninstalling the `$USAGE_REPORT_OPERATOR_NAME` helm chart, the associated namespace is automatically deleted, which invalidates the RBAC permissions.
 You must restore the namespace-level RBAC configurations previously set in the cluster by re-running the steps in the prerequisites section.